Many-body quantum teleportation via operator spreading in the traversable wormhole protocol

 The most notable example of many-body teleportation is the so-called traversable wormhole (TW) protocol, discovered in the context of quantum gravity~\cite{gao2017traversable,maldacena2017diving,bao2018traversable,brown2019quantum,brown2020quantum,gao2019traversable}.
-From the bulk gravitational perspective, this protocol consists of a particle traveling from one side of a wormhole geometry to the other; the wormhole is rendered traversable by the application of a two-sided boundary coupling.
+From the bulk gravitational perspective, this protocol consists of a particle traveling from one side of a wormhole geometry to the other; the wormhole is rendered traversable by the application of a coupling between the two sides.
 In the boundary theory, the wormhole geometry corresponds to a highly entangled thermofield double (TFD) state shared between two copies of a many-body system, and the coupling is implemented via measurement and feed-forward operations [Fig.~\ref{fig: 1}(a)].
-Crucially, for this bulk-boundary correspondence to hold, the Hamiltonian describing the boundary system must exhibit ``coherent'', gravitational scrambling dynamics---this is realized, for example, in the Sachdev-Ye-Kitaev (SYK) model at low temperatures.
+Crucially, for this bulk-boundary correspondence to hold, the Hamiltonian describing the boundary system must exhibit ``coherent'', gravitational scrambling dynamics---this is realized, most notably, in the Sachdev-Ye-Kitaev (SYK) model at low temperatures~\cite{kitaev2015simple,maldacena2016remarks}.

 Interestingly, recent work has uncovered a number of instances of many-body teleportation \emph{without} gravitational dynamics.
 For example, teleportation in the TW protocol was recently demonstrated analytically in the SYK model at \emph{high} temperatures~\cite{gao2019traversable}, and numerically in chaotic spin chains at late times~\cite{brown2019quantum,brown2020quantum}; in both cases, the microscopic mechanism for teleportation remains an outstanding puzzle.
 In addition to the TW protocol, an alternate many-body teleportation protocol was introduced in the context of the Hayden-Preskill variant of the black hole information paradox~\cite{hayden2007black,yoshida2017efficient}.
 This so-called Hayden-Preskill recovery (HPR) protocol allows for many-body teleportation via \emph{generic} scrambling dynamics.
 Although the two protocols bear some structural similarity, the HPR protocol is exponentially less efficient for teleporting multiple qubits.
 To this end, understanding the precise relationship between these protocols remains an essential open question.